brian-arnold/enigma_takehome/README.md

 Then move into the base directory of `my_package` and pip install the package in development mode:

 ```
+cd my_package
 pip install -e .
 ```

 ## Usage

 Once this environment is created, I can specify it as the kernel in VSCode.
-Then, as the top of the notebook that implements the functions in `my_package`, I use:
+Then, as the top of `notebooks/factor_analysis.ipynb` that implements the functions in `my_package`, I use:

 ```
 from my_package import functions
 ```

 To run tests, activate the conda environment `enigma`, navigate to the base directory of `my_package`, and type `pytest` on the terminal.

+Please see `notebooks/factor_analysis.ipynb` to see how to use the functions in `my_package` and confirm that they work as expected.

 ## Improvement
 - Currently, convergence is monitored using changes in $\Lambda$ and $\Psi$ matrices, but computing the likelihood instead may be simpler and more interpretable.
 But, the likelihood equation was long, and done > perfect.